Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Low seat height can be a dealbreaker for knees/hips or frequent stand-ups
+• Low seat height can be a dealbreaker for frequent stand-ups

-• Not the best match for long, posture-first laptop work
+• It is not the best fit for long, posture-first laptop sessions

 Pros & Cons